CameronZimmerman/CameronZimmerman/README.md

 🧗‍♂️ I love rock climbing

-🌄Being outdoors offers me peace, if you are an expert hiker please let me know.
+🌄 If you are an expert hiker please let me know.
 I'd love to learn from you and tackle larger hikes

-💑I am everyday trying to better my life for myself and my wonderful wife
+💑 I am trying to better my life for myself and my wonderful wife

 ## Contact me